If The Fed Doesn't Want To Appear Political Then Stop Acting As Such

 It turns the idea of “risk” on its head and wreaks of political skullduggery of the worst kind.
 And will not go unnoticed should the effects of such foolishness manifest.

-As I implied at the opening: If the Fed wants to keep stating it’s not politically motivated.
+As I implied at the opening: If the Fed wants to keep stating it’s not politically motivated, it should stop doing what can only be concluded as such.